Mashhad: Religious seminaries

-Long a center of secular and religious learning, Mashhad has been a center for the Islamic arts and sciences as well as piety and pilgrimage.
+Long a center of secular and religious learning, Mashhad has been a center for the Islamic arts and sciences, as well as piety and pilgrimage.
 Mashhad was an educational centre, with a considerable number of Islamic schools (madrasas, the majority of them, however, dating from the later Safavid period.
-Mashhad Hawza (Persian: حوزه علمیه مشهد) is one of the largest seminaries of traditional Islamic school of higher learning in Mashhad, which was headed by Abbas Vaez-Tabasi (who was Chairman of the Astan Quds Razavi board from 1979) after the revolution and in which Iranian politician and clerics such as Ali Khamenei, Ahmad Alamolhoda, Abolghasem Khazali, Mohammad Reyshahri, Morteza Motahhari, Abbas Vaez-Tabasi, Madmoud Halabi (the founder of Hojjatieh and Mohammad Hadi Abd-e Khodaee learned Islamic studies.
-The number of seminary schools in Mashhad is now thirty nine and there are an estimated 2300 seminarians in the city.
+Mashhad Hawza (Persian: حوزه علمیه مشهد) is one of the largest seminaries of traditional Islamic school of higher learning in Mashhad, which was headed by Abbas Vaez-Tabasi (who was Chairman of the Astan Quds Razavi board from 1979) after the revolution, and in which Iranian politician and clerics such as Ali Khamenei, Ahmad Alamolhoda, Abolghasem Khazali, Mohammad Reyshahri, Morteza Motahhari, Abbas Vaez-Tabasi, and Madmoud Halabi (the founder of Hojjatieh and Mohammad Hadi Abd-e Khodaee learned Islamic studies).
+The number of seminary schools in Mashhad is now thirty nine and there are an estimated 2,300 seminarians in the city.

-The Ferdowsi University of Mashhad, named after the great Iranian poet, is located here and is regarded as the third institution in attracting foreign students, mainly from Lebanon, Syria, Yemen, Bahrain, Central Asian republics.
-The Madrassa of Ayatollah Al-Khoei, originally built in the seventeenth century and recently replaced with modern facilities, is the city's foremost traditional centre for religious learning.
+The Ferdowsi University of Mashhad, named after the Iranian poet, is located here.
+The Madrassa of Ayatollah Al-Khoei, originally built in the seventeenth century, is the city's traditional centre for religious learning.
 The Razavi University of Islamic Sciences, founded in 1984, stands at the centre of town, within the shrine complex.
-The prestige of traditional religious education at Mashhad attracts students, known as Talabeh, or "Mollah" internationally.

 Mashhad is also home to one of the oldest libraries of the Middle-East called the Central Library of Astan Quds Razavi with a history of over six centuries.
 There are some six million historical documents in the foundation's central library.
-A museum is also home to over 70,000 rare manuscripts from various historical eras.
+A museum is also home to over 70,000 manuscripts from various historical eras.

 The Astan Quds Razavi Central Museum, which is part of the Astan-e Quds Razavi Complex, contains Islamic art and historical artifacts.
-In 1976, a new edifice was designed and constructed by the well-known Iranian architect Dariush Borbor to house the museum and the ancient manuscripts.
+In 1976, a new edifice was designed and constructed by the Iranian architect Dariush Borbor to house the museum and the manuscripts.

 In 1569 (977 H), 'Imad al-Din Mas'ud Shirazi, a physician at the Mashhad hospital, wrote the earliest Islamic treatise on syphilis, one influenced by European medical thought.
 Kashmar rug is a type of Persian rug indigenous to this region.

-Mashhad active galleries include: Mirak Gallery, Parse Gallery, Rezvan Gallery, Soroush Gallery, and the Narvan Gallery.

-During the recent years, Mashhad has been a clerical base to monitor the affairs and decisions of state.
+During recent years, Mashhad has been a clerical base to monitor the affairs and decisions of state.
 In 2015, Mashhad's clerics publicly criticized the performance of concert in Mashhad, which led to the order of cancellation of concerts in the city by Ali Jannati, the minister of culture, and then his resignation on 19 October 2016.